GerardGascon/gerardgascon.github.io/_talks/2024-02-27-We-Have-Survived-a-Game-Jam.md

 ---
+emoji: 🗺️
-title: "🗺️ We Have Survived a Jam"
+title: "We Have Survived a Jam"
 image: survived_a_jam.png
 release: 2024
 place: GameGen 9